-More than ever before, pop music is a ubiquitous part of everyday life.
-While many media scholars have claimed that pop music is the only true universal mass medium (that old “music is a universal language” rag), this much is true: pop music plays a key role in how people around the world are configuring identities, negotiating social and civic positions, and interacting with greater cultural spheres on local, regional, national, and transnational levels.
-Never has it been more important to take stock of how music’s brought us here and where it’s taking us.
+More than ever before, pop music is a ubiquitous part of everyday life: It plays a key role in how people around the world are configuring identities, negotiating social and civic positions, and interacting with greater cultural spheres on local, regional, national, and transnational levels.

 Because of its Los Angeles home base, PMP takes a particular interest in Southern California as a pop music hub and intends to be a major voice in public debates and dialogues about music and musical community throughout the city.
 We have five areas of focus:

 - Pop Music and Identity

 - Pop Music and the Entertainment Industry